Round Island Odyssey – West to East

 On the starboard (right) side is the Isle of Tarasaigh (Taransay), although it really consists of two islands, joined by a narrow strip of machair.
-At the southern point of the main island was the old village of Paibil which was the main settlement until the last inhabitants left in 1970s Above the shore east of Paibil there is another look-out Dun and beyond that the village of Raah with the spectacular sandpit of Corran Raah, running out towards the Harris shore at Losgantir (Luskentyre).
+Here there will be 2 hours allocated to land and explore.
+At the southern point of the main island was the old village of Paibil which was the main settlement until the last inhabitants left in 1970s.
+Above the shore east of Paibil there is another look-out Dun and beyond that the village of Raah with the spectacular sandpit of Corran Raah, running out towards the Harris shore at Losgantir (Luskentyre).

 Moving on, Ceapabhal (Chaipaval) (365m) is the mountain on your port (left hand) side and on its shore is the Teampull, a ruined medieval church which probably dates from pre-Norse times.
 It is on the site on an iron-age Dun (fort / watch tower) which would have commanded views of the whole Atlantic approaches to Harris.
 Offshore is the rocky island of Copaigh, the only isle in the Sound of Harris to have a breeding colony of puffins.